AviMualem/debezium-proxysql-failover/README.md

 // adding the two mysql servers to proxy sql topology
 // (the 10000000 weight on mysql 1 will make sure it will function as "primary" if available)
+// you can feel free to change it to suite your needs.

 INSERT INTO mysql_servers(hostgroup_id,hostname,port,weight) VALUES (0,'mysql1',3306,10000000);